vijay-pal/vChat/README.md

        ```LoginAuth``` class provides two method of login and sigup, manual and other is Google Account.

-  - Login on firebase console and enable Authentication Sig-In method.
+  - Login on firebase console and enable Authentication Sign-In method.